peterhaefliger/hugo/content/blog/funretrospectives.md

 * As some actions are not undoable, the moderator should make sure that all participants understand these limitations beforehand.
 It might therefore be advisable to not include the link in the meeting invitation but only send it out during the meeting after some introductory explanations.
 * To ensure that the participants navigate in sync and are always on the same page, it helps if the moderator can share his screen through a separate video channel.

 Again, the tool is free to use without any installation.
 And in summary, it works well if all participants play by the rules and use common sense and good will.
-A minimal viable product!
 Just give it a try!
+And whatever tool you use, have a look at the Fun Retrospectives [book](https://www.amazon.com/gp/product/B08GHYCF2W?pf_rd_r=5KJH4Q5VQN2W0G9FNCG5&pf_rd_p=6fc81c8c-2a38-41c6-a68a-f78c79e7253f) or [website](https://www.funretrospectives.com/) if you are looking for inspiration.

 ![pilgrims](/images/pilgrims.png)